 From India, undefined

 Sorry, I read Jan 2015 as Jan 2016.
-Its a very long time, but still same suggestion.
-Settle it amicably and don't go to labour dept or court for 25,000/-.
+It's a very long time, but still the same suggestion.
+Settle it amicably and don't go to the labor department or court for $25,000.
 If you don't get it, forget the money (I understand the pain).
-You need to keep attend hearings in court or appoint a lawyer for this and all these would suck out your energy.
-Instead put those time to productive use and develop your career
+You need to attend hearings in court or appoint a lawyer for this, and all of these would drain your energy.
+Instead, put that time to productive use and develop your career.

 Its already been an year.
 Please meet the Labour Commissioner to your City.
 He will guide you with the process.
 Let us know on how it proceeds.
 Wish you all the best!